SixArm/assertables-rust-crate/assertables.md

 - `macro_export`

-Assert every element of the iterator matches a predicate.
+Assert all elements of an iteratable match a predicate.

 Pseudocode:<br>
-collection into iter ∀ predicate
+iter ∀ predicate

 * If true, return Result `Ok(())`.